 The Flesch-Kincaid readability score is a metric that helps writers identify cluttered language.
 For example, a score of Grade 9 means it would take a ninth grade education to understand the text.
 The rule of thumb is to aim for a level no higher than Grade 6 or 7 for the best reading experience.
 Higher scores tend to deter the average reader.
+Why?
+Parsing language takes time.
+If the passage is too dense the reader will ditch.
+Put another way: just because you can doesn’t mean you should.
+Keep it simple.

 Hemingway is a browser-based version of this tool that also highlights the source of the problems.
 Mauve for the most unruly, yellow for the merely “hard to read.”
 Additional dings awarded for adverbs and passive voice.
 Complex words (“therefore”) and wishy-washy expressions like “maybe” and “perhaps” are also marked.